strapi/strapi/packages/utils/upgrade/README.md

 The upgrade tool provides two types of transforms:

-- `json`: for updating a project's json files, primarily intended for the `package.json`
+- `json`: for updating a project's .json files, primarily intended for the `package.json`
-- `code`: codemods; for updating a project's [js, jsx, ts, tsx] files
+- `code`: codemods; for updating a project's .js and .ts files

 ### What's a codemod?